Homeowners Insurance: What It Is, Cost And Coverage

 Homeowners insurance isn’t required by law like car insurance.
 However, your mortgage lender will more than likely require you buy insurance before they agree to give you a loan.
 Homeowners insurance is a type of safety net that covers you and your lender against financial loss.

 While it may be a drag to add another payment to your monthly expenses, it’s crucial to keep in mind that your home is a significant investment that must be protected if you are to maintain your financial security.
+Research insurance rates and collect homeowners insurance quotes because pricing and coverage options can vary among companies.

 See What You Qualify For